 How the Jacobs Bleeder Brake works

-The Bleeder Brake must be combined with either a VGT or an exhaust brake to provide back pressure and optimize the retarding performance.
+The Bleeder Brake can be used in combination with either a VGT or an exhaust brake to provide back pressure and optimize the retarding performance.
 The result of this combination is retarding performance comparable to a traditional compression release engine brake with a noise level similar to an exhaust brake.